Great bustard

-The great bustard (Otis tarda) is a bird in the bustard family, and it is the only living member of the genus Otis.
-It breeds in open grasslands and farmland from northern Morocco, South and Central Europe, to temperate Central and East Asia.
+The great bustard (Otis tarda) is a bird in the bustard family, and the only living member of the genus Otis.
+It breeds in open grasslands and farmland from northern Morocco, South and Central Europe to temperate Central and East Asia.
 European populations are mainly resident, but Asian populations migrate farther south in winter.
-It has been listed as a Vulnerable species on the IUCN Red List since 1996.
+Endangered as of 2023, it had been listed as a Vulnerable species on the IUCN Red List since 1996.

-Portugal and Spain now have about 60% of the world's population.
-It was driven to extinction in Great Britain, when the last bird was shot in 1832.
-Recent attempts to reintroduce it into England have met with some success, and there is a population of about 40 birds on Salisbury Plain, a British Army training area.
-Here, the lack of public access and disturbance allows them the seclusion they (and other animals) desire, especially as a large, ground-nesting bird.
+Portugal and Spain now host about 60% of the world's great bustard population.
+The species was extirpated in Great Britain in the 19th century, when the last bird was shot in 1832.
+Since 1998, The Great Bustard Group have helped reintroduce it to England on Salisbury Plain, a British Army training area.
+Here, the lack of public access and disturbance allows them the seclusion they desire as a large, ground-nesting bird.